qianglise/python-for-hpc/content/profile.md

 :::{discussion}
-   *Analogy*: Imagine we want to optimize the Stockholm Länstrafik (SL) metro system We wish to detect bottlenecks in the system to improve the service and for this we have asked few passengers to help us by tracking their journey.
+   *Analogy*: Imagine we want to optimize the Stockholm Länstrafik (SL) metro system.
+   We wish to detect bottlenecks in the system to improve the service and for this we have asked few passengers to help us by tracking their journey.